azaviyalov/null3/README.md

 (pronounced as nulls, *NUHLZ*)

-A full-stack web application for mood tracking, built with Go (backend) and Angular (frontend).
+A web application for mood tracking, built with Go (backend) and Angular (frontend).

+This is a pet project, focusing on simplicity and ease of development.
+Built for fun.
+It is not intended for production use (you can use it in production, but do so at your own risk).

 ## Features
 - Track and manage mood entries